concourse/concourse-bosh-deployment/README.md

  ## Accessing your Councourse

- The web server will be running at public-ip you specifid.
+ The web server will be running at the public-ip you specified.
 Download the Fly CLI for your system, and target the deployed Concourse.

 `fly -t lite login -c http://public-ip:8080`